Low-energy effective quantum field theoretic description of excitations about soliton configurations: Physical Observables

 \section{Physical Observables}

-In QFT every observable for example S-matrix \cite{bugrij1995s}, \cite{conde2014physics} can be achieved from correlation or n-point functions \cite{cardy2010introduction} for various values of positive integer n.
-Therefore, in following subsections we will calculate some correlation functions
+In QFT, every observable for example S-matrix \cite{bugrij1995s, conde2014physics} can be achieved from the set of all the correlation or $n$-point functions \cite{cardy2010introduction} for various values of positive integer $n$.
+Therefore, in the following section, we compute a few correlation functions.